 #1 More attendees

-When you switch to the first paid plan, you unlock up to 100 webinar attendees, which is a major difference.
-Granted, you may need just 6 or you may need 99 attendees, but for the price of two cups of coffee per month, you’ll want to get as much out of the subscription as possible.
+When you switch to our first paid plan, you unlock up to 1000 attendees, which is a major difference.
+Granted, you may only need 6 attendees, but for the price of two cups of coffee per month, you’ll want to get as much out of the subscription as possible.

 That’s what it all comes down to - options.
-You may not need 100 attendees, but when you need that much space, your paid plan will be there to provide it.
+You may not need 100 attendees, but when you need that much space, our paid plan will be there to provide it.

 #2 The recording time